 CalPERS retirement benefits are funded from employer-paid contributions, employee contributions, and the plan's investment earnings.
 CalPERS employer contribution rates applicable to CSU (along with other state agencies) are based upon actuarial studies and are adjusted each year by CalPERS in order to meet defined pension benefit obligations.
 California Government Code Section 20814 states that "the Governor shall include the contribution rates adopted by the board for the liability of benefits on account of employees of the State" (General Fund supported salaries), and "the Legislature shall adopt the board contribution rates and authorize the appropriation in the Budget Act."
 The majority of CSU CalPERS eligible employees are in the State Miscellaneous Tier 1 category.
 Employees in Miscellaneous Tier 1 category with a start date prior to January 1, 2013 contribute 5 percent of annual compensation in excess of \$513 per month to CalPERS.
-For employees 'Pension Reform Act of 2013 ("PEPRA"), Government Code Section 7522-7522.74, the contribution rates are 7.25 percent in the 2019-20 fiscal year.
-Per Government Code Section 7522.30 under PEPRA, equal sharing of normal costs between public employees and public employees shall be that employees pay at least 50 percent of "normal costs" determined by an annual actuarial valuation.
+For employees in Miscellaneous Tier 1 that have a start date of January 1, 2013 or later and fall under the California Public Employees' Pension Reform Act of 2013 ("PEPRA"), Government Code Sections 7522-7522.74, the contribution rates are 7.25 percent in the 2019-20 fiscal year.
+Per Government Code Section 7522.30 under PEPRA, equal sharing of normal costs between public employers and public employees shall be the standard.
+The standard shall be that employees pay at least 50 percent of "normal costs" determined by an annual actuarial valuation.